WanCodes01/WanCodes01/README.md

-Absolutely, let's refine the introduction to align it more professionally:

 Greetings,

 I am Stephen Mwangangi, a dedicated individual deeply passionate about research, data science, and the intricate realm of geospatial analysis.
 My ambition is to harness this passion to address practical challenges, employing evidence-based approaches to drive innovative solutions.
 Currently enrolled in a rigorous Data Science program at ALX_Africa, I am concurrently engaged as a diligent consulting data analyst.